-Custer entered the academy in the fall of 1857.
+George Armstrong Custer was born in New Rumley, Ohio on December 5, 1839.
+Custer entered West Point in the fall of 1857.
 He graduated last in a class of 34 in June of 1861.
-As the Civil War broke out, Custer emerged from the academy.
-He chose the Cavalry as his branch of service.
+Custer was present at the first battle of Bull Run in July 1861.
 Initially Custer was assigned staff duty with the Army of the Potomac.
 He soon distinguished himself as a man quick to volunteer and easily relied upon.

 By late 1875, information had become public that high ranking officials in Washington were involved in a scandal that involved the selling of exclusive trading rights at forts and posts along the upper Missouri region.
 The licenses needed to trade at military forts were issued by the Secretary of War, William Belknap.
 In March and April of 1876, Custer testified before a congressional committee that Secretary Belknap was involved in the graft.
-In addition, Custer's testimony attached President Grant's own brother Orville to the corruption.
-This put Custer in a precarious situation with the Commander and Chief, who was presently overseeing the final planning stages of an offensive on non-treaty Lakotas and Cheyennes for the upcoming spring.
+In addition, Custer's testimony attached President Grant's own brother Orvil to the corruption.
+This put Custer in a precarious situation with the Commander in Chief, who was presently overseeing the final planning stages of an offensive on non-treaty Lakotas and Cheyennes for the upcoming spring.